• Skip to primary navigation

 • Travel expenses including flights, transport, meals and accommodation (if required to stay overnight).

-To find out more, read our self-education expenses deduction guide.
+To learn more, read our self-education expenses deduction guide.

-If you are ever required to pick up supplies, attend meetings, excursions, sporting events or training courses, the cost of using your car is usually tax deductible.
-(Just keep in mind that travel from home to work is not claimable).
+If you’re ever required to pick up supplies, attend meetings at other sites, go on excursions, attend sporting events or training courses, the cost of using your car is usually tax deductible.
+(Note that you cannot claim travel from home to work and back).

-For most child care workers travel is incidental, so the cents per kilometre rate of 72c per km works best.
-Just be sure to keep track of the kilometres you travel as you can claim up to 5,000km per year.
-However, if you’re someone who drives a lot more as part of your job, the logbook method may be more beneficial to you.
+For most childcare workers, work-related travel is occasional, so the cents per kilometre method is usually best.
+Be sure to keep track of the kilometres you travel, as you can claim up to 5,000 km per year.
+If you drive frequently as part of your job, the logbook method may be more beneficial to you.

 • Teaching aids